vinibaggio/vim-tubaina/README.md

 vim-tubaina
 ===========

-A syntax highlight and autoclose for tubaina markup language.
+A syntax highlight for tubaina markup language.
+Autoclose for tags is yet to come.